bup/bup/README.md

    more likely to eat your data.
 It's also missing some probably-critical features, though fewer than it used to be.

- - It requires python >= 2.6, a C compiler, and an installed git version >= 1.5.6.
+ - It requires python 3.7 or newer (or 2.7 for a bit longer), a C compiler, and an installed git version >= 1.5.6.
 It also requires par2 if you want fsck to be able to generate the information needed to recover from some types of corruption.
+While python 2.7 is still supported, please make plans to upgrade.
+Python 2 upstream support ended on 2020-01-01, and we plan to drop support soon too.

  - It currently only works on Linux, FreeBSD, NetBSD, OS X >= 10.4, Solaris, or Windows (with Cygwin, and WSL).
 Patches to support